Homeowners and renters are missing out on millions of dollars in tax relief. Use the resources below to learn more.

 Eligibility

-- You were a resident of South Dakota during all of 2022
+- You were a resident of South Dakota the entire previous year

-- You must be 65 on or before January 1, 2022.
+- You must be 65 on or before January 1 of the previous calendar year or disabled at any time during the previous calendar year.
 You may be eligible if you are widow/widower under 65, and your spouse received a property tax refund on your home in the year before your spouse died and you continue to live in the same house and have not remarried.

 - For the property tax refund, you must have owned the house for at least three years or have been a resident of South Dakota for five or more years.